adgellida/chocolateyautomaticpackages/ReadMe.md

 * Do a PR.
 Recommended!
 * You can contact me.

+Causes of errors:

+* My mistake, I'm human, not perfect.
+* I don't have a system 100% autonomous for all packages, so I've to update manually a few packages, specially prerelease versions.
+* Author doesn't update the version number on his web or on the web where I found the version isn't updated.
+* Place where are version and installer is changed, so the package doesn't works.

 Package versions erased:

 * driverbooster.
 Stable versions erased.
 Changed to correct beta version.